Vietnam Itinerary – 4 Week Adventure Guide

 The road on the Ha Giang motorbike adventure – Vietnam Route

 HANOI OLD QUARTER

 Hanoi Old Quarter is the most popular place to hang out in Hanoi.
 There are dozens of local eateries, cheap bars, buzzing nightclubs, beautiful parks and temples, old churches and shopping stores galore.

-I only spent 2 days and one night in Hanoi and unfortunately at the time, I was not feeling well so I didn’t get to explore as much as I would have liked to.
+I only spent two days and one night in Hanoi but unfortunately at the time, I was not feeling well so I didn’t get to explore as much as I would have liked to.

 There is a young scene of adventure backpackers and dozens of hostels to accommodate them.
 Hanoi is a lot of fun and worth the visit on your Vietnam itinerary.